mikefaille/tex-resume-tmpl/README.md

 I want his customization that permit him to share (unify) CV info with motivation letter. http://fredrikloch.me/post/using-moderncv/

-And, my work is mainly a fork from  (SDL-like licence): https://github.com/treyhunner/resume
+And, my work is mainly a fork from  (SDL-like license): https://github.com/treyhunner/resume
 (thank you Trey Hunner !)